No Products in the Cart

 Pro Tip: Watch for signs of overexertion, which include excessive panting, weakness, drooling and red gums.

 Because you're in nature, you'll want to respect your surroundings and leave little to no trace that you and your pup were there.
 While it may seem like common sense, not everyone realizes that you're a guest on the trail.
 Avoid littering by keeping all garbage on you until you find a trash can.
-This includes poop bags.
-If you don't want to carry around several bags of poop, you can opt to bury the waste.
-But either way, you'll need to respect the trails rules and regulations.
+This includes dog poop (which contains pathogens that can spread to animals if left behind) and poop bags.

 It's always a good idea to do a post-hike check.
 During hikes, it's likely your dog will run through brush and plants, which means they can pick things up on the trail.
 Look for injuries, bites, ticks or other bugs, burrs and spikes from plants.
 It's especially important to look for ticks as they can carry lyme disease, which can be serious.
 A post-hike bath is also a good way check for any of the aforementioned things, with the added bonus of cleaning any dirt and grime on your pup.